mbaumer/us_hep_funding/docs/_states/MT.md

 [MT-00](#MT-00)

 # MT -- Sen. Steve Daines (R) and  Sen. Jon Tester (D)
+## Committees
+Steve Daines is the #14 Republican on the Senate Committee on Appropriations

+Steve Daines is the #6 Republican on the Senate Committee on Energy and Natural Resources

+Jon Tester is the #6 Democrat on the Senate Committee on Appropriations

+Jon Tester is the #3 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016